rubberduck203/digital-thermometer/README.md

 - Main initializes the application then delegates to the Controller.
 - Controller coordinates interactions between the components.
+- Display abstracts our 3 7-seg displays as a single display.
 - 7-Segment Driver defines character mappings and uses a Shift Register Driver to display them.
 - Shift Register Driver knows how to shift bits into the registers.
 - CFSwitch (°C/°F Switch) monitors switch state so we know if the user wants °C or °F displayed.